 There could be many other reasons.
 Debut authors typically don’t sell well.
 Which is why we’re told that the best way to promote our books is to write another one.
 It’s all about backlist and ongoing releases.

-I’ve also discovered that science fiction with romance, written by women about women, doesn’t do so well.
+I’ve also discovered that science fiction with romantic elements, especially when written by women about women (and not young adults), doesn’t sell so well.

-It could be that my publisher, being an imprint of Harlequin, is simply better at reaching a romance-reading audience, rather than a sci-fi reading audience, but most romance readers aren’t interested in post-cyberpunk science fiction action adventure with video games, socio-political commentary and unconventional relationships.
+It could be that my publisher, being an imprint of Harlequin, is not reaching a sci-fi reading audience, and most romance readers aren’t interested in post-cyberpunk science fiction action adventure with video games, socio-political commentary and unconventional relationships.
 I’ve had some male readers tell me that they were initially turned off by the Harlequin association, but eventually read it anyway (and were glad they did).

-Perhaps there’s no interest in oppressed alien love stories unless they involve 3D special effects and a PG-13 rating.
+Perhaps there’s no interest in alien love stories.
 Perhaps I should have written about vampires, werewolves, zombies and S&M steampunk airship pirates, but with a more vanilla romantic couple — instead of an exhibitionist threesome with an alien version of Ben Franklin and a sapphire-skinned emo outcast who have no qualms about making a news blogger sandwich.

-The fact that the Stellarnet Series is in ebook and audio format only, not print, is probably also against it, despite the overall increase in digital sales and decrease in paperback sales all over.
-Based on my experiences, science fiction readers resist new reading technology.
-It makes little sense to me that people who love futuristic stories and dressing up like sci-fi characters would not be humping smartphones and tablets with wild abandon.
+The fact that the Stellarnet books are ebooks and audio books only, not print, is probably also against it, despite the overall increase in digital sales and decrease in paperback sales.
+Based on my experiences, science fiction readers, oddly, resist new technology.
+It makes little sense to me that people who love futuristic stories and dressing up like sci-fi characters would not be using smartphones and tablets with wild abandon.
 But the “I like to turn pages and smell a book” force is strong with that audience.

 When I think of all the evenings I spent in isolation, writing, revising or “building my social media platform” rather than being with my children, watching a movie with my husband, playing a favorite video game, going out with friends… Or when I think about how I set aside my volunteer work and my fairly successful jewelry design business, so I could write instead… When I think about the hours in therapy and the Xanax pills so I could figure out how to deal with going from being a very private person to being in the public eye, with my heart and soul bared on the page for all to read and judge, or sitting in front of a room full of people, speaking on a panel as if I know anything they need to hear…

-All of the work and sacrifice, and 99.9999% of the world isn’t reading Stellarnet Rebel.
+All of the work and sacrifice, and only a small number of people are reading Stellarnet Rebel.
 I can’t help feeling crushed.
 It’s hard not to be bitter about a public that would rather rally around a pedophile vampire or some BDSM fanfic.

 Has it really been worth having this dream come true?
 As Duin said, “There are two great tragedies in life, Belloc.
 One is not getting what you want.”